Helmut Hinghofer-Szalkay: Life and career

-Hinghofer-Szalkay started studying Medicine 1966 and graduated (Dr. med. univ.) from the Karl-Franzens-University in Graz 1974.
-After his Habilitation 1982 he was European Space Agency Research Fellow at the NASA Ames Research Center in Moffett Field, California (1984–85).
-1988 he was awarded tit. ao.
-Universitätsprofessor and became full professor 1999.
+Hinghofer-Szalkay started studying medicine in 1966 and graduated (Dr. med. univ.) from the Karl-Franzens-University in Graz 1974.
+After his Habilitation 1982 he was European Space Agency research fellow at the NASA Ames Research Center in Moffett Field, California (1984–85).
+In 1988 he was awarded tit. ao.
+Universitätsprofessor and became full professor in 1999.

 Hinghofer-Szalkay organized the 3rd European Symposium on Life Sciences Research in Space 1987 in Graz and a Space Life Sciences Symposiums in Vienna 1992.
-He was Principal Investigator of an Austro-Russian experiment on MIR space station (Bodyfluids, 1991) and a consecutive experiment within the frame of the RLF program (current world record of a 14-month mission) 1994.
-He headed the 4th International Head-Out Water Immersion Symposium 1999 and the 15.
-International Astronautical Academy (IAA) Humans in Space Symposium in Graz 2005.
+He was principal investigator of an Austro-Russian experiment on MIR space station (Bodyfluids, 1991) and a consecutive experiment within the frame of the RLF program (current world record of a 14-month mission) 1994.
+He headed the 4th International Head-Out Water Immersion Symposium 1999 and the 15th International Astronautical Academy (IAA) Humans in Space Symposium in Graz 2005.

-Hinghofer-Szalkay served as Scientific Director of the Styrian Academy of Dietetics 1993-2000, headed the Scientific Society of Physicians in Styria 2008-2010 and the Franz-Lanyar-Foundation 2002-2010.
-He was Secretary of the Scientific Society of Physicians in Styria 1979-2010 and Executive Secretary of the Austrian Physiological Society 1979-1983 and 1997-2012.
+Hinghofer-Szalkay served as scientific director of the Styrian Academy of Dietetics 1993-2000, headed the Scientific Society of Physicians in Styria 2008-2010 and the Franz-Lanyar-Foundation 2002-2010.
+He was secretary of the Scientific Society of Physicians in Styria 1979-2010 and executive secretary of the Austrian Physiological Society 1979-1983 and 1997-2012.